deephealthproject/pyeddl/docs/source/installation.rst

 If pip still picks up the source distribution, then a binary one is not available for your system.
-In this case, or if you want to install from source for any other reason (e.g., for GPU support), read on.
+In this case, or if you want to install from source for any other reason, read on.

 Installation from source